Cruising Resources: Documents Required

 Regardless of the country visited, or the kind of government in power there, formalities should always be taken seriously and even what look like illogical restrictions should always be complied with.
 Moreover, however lax or strict a country may be known to be, entry formalities must be completed as soon as possible, and the intention to do so must be indicated as soon as one enters that country’s territorial waters by flying the Q flag and contacting the relevant authorities by radio.

-Formalities can easily be found in your country of choice by clicking on the “list” icon in the blue bar.
-Ports of Entry are easily viewed by clicking the “anchor” icon in the same blue bar, or via the Noonsite Map (if you are a paid member).
+Ports of Entry are easily viewed by clicking the “anchor” icon in the same drop down, or via the Noonsite Map (if you are a paid member).

 See the individual Noonsite Formalities pages for each country for full details.
 For example: